CLAREISMO/test/README.md

 **describe() method:**

-The describe() method: returns a DataFrame with a statistical summary of the columns of the DataFrame df of the type.
+**describe() method for numeric values:** The describe() method: returns a DataFrame with a statistical summary of the columns of the DataFrame df of the type.
 For numeric data (number) the mean, standard deviation, minimum, maximum, and quartiles are calculated.
+This method generates a high-level summary of the attributes of the given column.
+It is type-aware, meaning that its output changes based on the data type of the input.
+The output above only makes sense for numerical data.

+Below we can see the describe() method applied to numeric data:

-For non-numeric data (object) the number of values, the number of distinct values, the mode, and their frequency are calculated.
+**describe() method for non-numeric values:** For non-numeric data (object) the number of values, the number of distinct values, the mode, and their frequency are calculated.
 If the type is not specified, only numeric columns are considered.

+Below we can see the describe() method applied to string data:

 ![image](https://github.com/CLAREISMO/test/assets/63759427/18f00235-934c-4d8e-93d7-1a1686846314)

 ![image](https://github.com/CLAREISMO/test/assets/63759427/d8af7196-77cf-4a3f-a812-dbdca59c5e75)

 ![image](https://github.com/CLAREISMO/test/assets/63759427/701f1d5a-be72-491b-af4e-ce54e634db77)